AKCDNG/AKCDNG/README.md

 # Hi there, I'm Anish 👋

-## I am a graduate at Makers Academy.

 - 🔄 I’m a career switcher who used to work in Apple Retail.
 - 🌱 I am a graduate of Makers Academy (April '22 intake).
 - ✅ I consistently write code using Test Driven Development.